 Is there some way to turn this into a positive experience, so that Christmas break becomes less about our kids claiming they’re bored and fighting and more about enjoying intentional time together?

 I think it’s possible!
 With a little planning ahead and preparing ourselves for the busyness and high level of noise and chaos, we can actually enjoy Christmas break this year without feeling like Mom and Dad from the Christmas song who “can hardly wait for school to start again”!

-Here are three tips for handling high emotions when school’s out for Christmas break!
+Here are three tips for saving your sanity when school’s out for Christmas break!

 Christmas Break Sanity Saving Tips for Moms

 Have a basic routine for your day during break.

 Include some chores and tasks that your kids can do to help out.
 How to do this?
 I make a simple list by day of the week (our break is a little over 2 weeks) and just say “This is what we need to do on (Monday, Tuesday, Wednesday, etc).
 Everyone gets to help with something!
 Raise your hand if you want to (sweep the floor, vacuum, wipe the toilets).”
 It’s not that my kids don’t help while they’re in school; it’s just not as consistent.

 Expect complaining but hold firm!
 You’re likely not asking them to do backbreaking work!